-I found it sat very nicely around 75 steps in high-gain, the dynamic range was good, the staging was as expansive as I hoped it would be with a clean and somewhat neutral sound signature.
+I found it sat very nicely around 75 steps in high gain, the dynamic range was good, and the staging was as expansive as I hoped it would be with a clean and somewhat neutral sound signature.

 With the DX2220 PMEQ and a peaking filter choice, you can easily bring up the midrange presence on the LCDi4 to a very satisfying level.
 I would say around 7dB gain around the 3k marker should be enough to produce a much more engaging midrange presentation on the LCDi4 with the DX220/AMP1 MKII combo.

 This pairing is achingly neutral to my ears but not a cold or sterile sound either.
 The response is quite linear and those looking for a bit of punch and power might find themselves left wanting for more with this combo.

 The power is fine, the Ananda is relatively easy to drive though it can scale with good amps.
 I had it a bit higher than the Empyrean though at around 95-100 in high-gain and that may well be more to do with the quest for more sub-bass presence than anything else.